SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Patch(Entity):
 ```

-Generalization object for all nyan patchesv.
+Generalization object for all nyan patches.
 Let nyan patches inherit from this object to make them usable for the openage API.

 ## aux.patch.type.DiplomaticPatch